How to create a healthy loving relationship

 One of the questions I ask in my Relationship Questionnaire is for you to look at your values.

 So what exactly are values?
 Your values are your judgements of what is important in life.
 They are totally individual to you, but for a relationship to work they need to be in tune with the values of your partner.
 Of the couples in distress that I see ALL will have a significant clash of values.
 It is very important for your moral values to be as similar as possible to those of your partner.
-The great thing about values however is that they are not set in stone, they can and should be taken out and looked at to see if they still serve your life well.
-Take a look at you and your partners values, and any clash found there will show you the root cause of your problems.
+Values are not set in stone, they can and should be taken out and looked at to see if they still serve your life well.
+Take a look at you and your partners values, and any clash found will show you the root cause of your problems.

 What can you do immediately to help a relationship in crisis?
 Focus on kindness.
-Kindness is the quality of being thoughtful, friendly and considerate.
-Think about what small kindnesses you can do every day.
-Make your partner a cup of tea in the morning, run a bath with candles, a foot massage, or something as simple as a compliment, offer of help or an encouraging smile.
-In life what we focus on is what develops and grows - decide today to make your relationship your focus.
+Kindness is the quality of being thoughtful, caring and considerate.
+Think about what small acts of kindness you can do every day.
+Make your partner a cup of tea in the morning, run a bath with candles, a foot massage, or something as simple as a genuine compliment, an unrequested offer of help, or an encouraging smile.
+In life what we focus on is what develops and grows - focus on kindness and your connection will immediately improve.

 Prioritise your relationship!!!
 This can not be stressed enough, so many of the couples that I see have made other aspects of their lives more important than their relationship.
 Work and Career, children, their hobbies and socialising, often take priority with the result that the relationship becomes neglected, strained, and begins to break down.
 Think about the successes you have had in your life, and why you have achieved this success.
-It will be because you focused and took action to achieve.
-When a relationship is new and fresh both partners prioritise the relationship and put a lot of positive energy and time into their time together.
-Modern life stresses demands a lot of our time, but failing to make time for our partners and failing to spend fun quality time together often leads to many couples leading more and more distant lives, resulting in a break down of communication and a loss of connection.
+It will be because you focused and took positive and consistant action.
+When a relationship is new and fresh both partners prioritise the relationship and put a lot of positive energy and effort into their time together.
+Modern life stresses demand a lot of our time, but failing to make space for our partners, and failing to spend fun, quality time together often leads to many couples leading more and more distant lives, resulting in a loss of emotional intimacy and connection.

-Date Nights Make time for your relationship, spend quality time away from your work, home and children, this can be as simple as going for a walk, playing a sport together, going to a film or for a meal.
-Fun alone time is crucial to stay in tune with one another.
-Take it in turns to decide what you do and where you go, surprise each other, make it fun.
+Date Nights Make time for your relationship, spend quality time away from your work and children, this can be as simple as going for a walk, playing a sport together, going to watch a film or for a meal.
+Quality alone time is crucial to stay in tune with one another.
+Take it in turns to decide what you do and where you go, surprise each other and most importantly, make it fun.

 Kindness Kindness is such an underrated quality with so many people these days looking for happiness in the pursuit of success, money and recognition.
-When couples become stuck in acrimony kindness is one of the first things to be lost.
-Kindness has great ability to restructure and soften an entrenched situation.
+When couples become stuck in acrimony, kindness is one of the first things to be lost.
+Kindness has the great ability to restructure and soften an entrenched situation.
 Kindness does not need to come with grand gestures but can be shown in small ways - a cup of tea in the morning, a genuine compliment, a warm smile, a favourite chocolate bar, a loving text, a note left on a pillow.
 Each taking no more than a few seconds but with such restorative powers.
-Kindness sends the message that you care about your partner, that you are thinking about your partner and that their happiness matters to you.
+Kindness sends the message that you care about your partner, that they are in your thoughts and and that their happiness matters to you.

-Help following infidelity Discovery infidelity /an affair is a huge emotional trauma for the partner that discovers the affair.
-Everything is upturned and the future becomes completely uncertain.
-Questions such as should I stay or should I go?
+Help following infidelity Discovering infidelity /an affair is one of the most traumatic and stressful events a person can go through.
+In an instance the world stops turning, everything is upturned and the past and future is thrown into complete uncertainty.
+Hundreds of questions arise such as, should I stay or should I go?
 Will I ever trust again?
 Why didn't I recognise the signs sooner?
 I would never have believed that this could happen to us?
 He/she was the last person I would expect to have an affair!!
-Overcoming an affair poses the greatest challenge of all relationship problems, but if love remains between the couple and they are both committed to the work requires, then many couples end up with a stronger and more honest relationship as a result.
+Overcoming an affair poses the greatest challenge of all relationship problems, but if love remains between the couple and they are both committed to the work required, then many couples end up with a stronger and more honest relationship as a result.
 An affair does not need to signal the end of your relationship but can be the start of a relationship that is far more rewarding.
-Affairs signal something wrong within the relationship, affairs do not happen in happy healthy relationships.
+Affairs signal something is wrong within the relationship, affairs rarely happen in happy, connected relationships.
 Together we look to find the source of the problem, to fully understand why this has happened.
-Then we work together to solve the problems and rebuild the trust.
+Then we work together to solve the problems and rebuild trust and respect.